ne supports UTF-8. It can use UTF-8 for its

 encoded.
 Every file, clip, command line, etc., is firstly scanned for

 non-US-ASCII characters: if it is entirely made of US-ASCII characters,

 it is classified as US-ASCII.
 An US-ASCII piece of text is compatible

-with anything else—it may be pasted in any buffer, or, if it is a
+with anything else—it may be pasted in any document, or, if it is a

-buffer, it may accept any form of text.
-Buffers classified as US-ASCII
+document, it may accept any form of text.
+Documents classified as US-ASCII

 are distinguished by an ‘A’ on the status bar.

 As soon as a user action forces a choice of encoding (e.g., an accented